venkatperi/bench-runner/README.md

 #### Hooks

-* `before` Called before any benchmarks/suites within a suite
-* `after` Called after all benchmarks/suites within a suite
-* `beforeEach` Called before *each cycle* of each benchmark in a suite
-* `afterEach` Called after *each cycle* of each benchmark in a suite

 Hooks must be synchronous since they are called by `benchmark.js` which does not support async hooks at this time.
+Also, `setup` and`teardown` are compiled into the test function.
+Including either may place restrictions on the scoping/availability of variables in the test function (see `benchmark.js` docs for more information).

 ```javascript
 suite('hooks', function() {